ufal/npfl138/tasks/numpy_entropy.md

 #### Tests: numpy_entropy_tests
 #### Examples: numpy_entropy_examples

-The goal of this exercise is to familiarize with Python, NumPy and ReCodEx submission system.
+The goal of this exercise is to familiarize yourself with Python, NumPy and the ReCodEx submission system.
 Start with the [numpy_entropy.py](https://github.com/ufal/npfl138/tree/master/labs/01/numpy_entropy.py).